 Approximate die size

 Actual stated die size measurement for this Graphics Processor varies a bit.
-AMD's official number on launch was 486 square milimetres as tweeted by Raja Koduri, however in later slides comparing to Vega 20; it is listed as 495.
-Fritzchen Fritz has measured the die size during the die shot process to be just under 510 square milimetres.
-The discrepency is likely to do with measuring the internal logic die and the package within which the processor is contained.
-I am listing 495 as it is the latest measuement from official AMD material as far as I know.
+AMD's official number on launch was 486 square millimetres as tweeted by Raja Koduri, however in later slides comparing to Vega 20; it is listed as 495.
+Fritzchen Fritz has measured the die size during the die shot process to be just under 510 square millimetres.
+The discrepancy is likely to do with measuring the internal logic die and the package within which the processor is contained.
+I am listing 495 as it is the latest measurement from official AMD material as far as I know.